Portable Microhaplotype Object (PMO)

 ```

-Count up the number of experimental_sample_ids each target has.
-A read filter can be applied to see how many samples a taget would have if a filter was applied
+Count up the number targets each library_sample_id has.
+A read filter can be applied to see how targets would be kept if such a filter was applied

 ```{bash}